 Listing by importance can also be handy: people will pay more attention to the top of your text area than anyplace else on the page, so putting your most popular or most important resources there is rarely a losing proposition.

-Often data from your site's analytics can offer support to one approach or another, and A/B tests can help you determine what works and what doesn't for the people trying to use your site.
+Often data from your site's analytics can offer support to one approach or another, and content experiements (A/B tests) can help you determine what works and what doesn't for the people trying to use your site.

 For more information contact